-Providing a little bit of effort early in the season can save you a lot of time and effort after disaster strikes.
+Providing a little bit of effort before and during the early phases of hurricane season can save you a lot of time and effort after disaster strikes.
 While you certainly can’t avoid them all together, we at least have some time to prepare.
 So, don’t let the next storm catch you off guard.
 The old saying “an ounce of prevention is worth a pound of cure” really does apply here.

 About Ericksen Krentel

 Ericksen Krentel CPAs and Consultants, founded in New Orleans, Louisiana in 1960 with offices in New Orleans and Mandeville, believes that serving as the clients’ most trusted adviser is grounded in going beyond the numbers.

 That includes helping clients achieve their business and personal financial goals by providing innovative and exceptional services in the following areas: audit and assurance services, tax compliance and planning, outsourced CFO services and business valuations for a variety of industries; employee benefit plan audits; fraud and forensic accounting; business planning; IT consulting; loss calculations; and estate planning.